Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Dominicndungu98/README.md

 Questions:
 Define Software Engineering:
+ it is the systematic application of engineering principles to the development, operation, and maintenance of software.

-What is software engineering, and how does it differ from traditional programming?
+What is software engineering, and how does it differ from traditional programming?Scope:

+Software Engineering: Encompasses the entire process of software development, including planning, analysis, design, coding, testing, deployment, and maintenance.
+It involves collaboration, project management, and adherence to methodologies and best practices.
+Traditional Programming: Focuses primarily on writing code to solve specific problems or create particular functionalities.
+It is a subset of the software engineering process and typically does not involve the broader context of project management and lifecycle considerations.

-Software Development Life Cycle (SDLC):
+Software Development Life Cycle (SDLC):Planning:

+Define the scope and purpose of the project.
+Conduct feasibility studies and resource allocation.
+Requirements Analysis:

+Gather and analyze user requirements.
+Document functional and non-functional requirements.
+Design:

+Create system and software design documents.
+Plan the architecture and components of the system.
+Implementation (Coding):

+Write the actual code based on design documents.
+Use programming languages and tools to build the software.

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
 Agile vs. Waterfall Models: